Biden, pope to talk virus, climate, poverty at Vatican

 National security adviser Jake Sullivan said the president and pontiff would meet privately, then hold talks with expanded delegations.
 Biden is visiting Rome and then Glasgow, Scotland, for back-to-back summits, first a gathering for leaders of Group of 20 leading and developing nations and then a global climate conference.

 As only the second Catholic president after John F. Kennedy, Biden has made his audience with the pope a clear priority.
-It will be his first scheduled meeting on his five-day trip abroad and his wife, Jill, will also attend.
-Biden and the pope have previously met three times but this will be their first encounter since Biden became president.
+It will be his first scheduled meeting on a five-day trip abroad and his wife, Jill, will also attend.
+Biden and Francis have previously met three times but Friday’s encounter will be their first since Biden became president this year.

 Biden’s meeting with Pope Francis generated some controversy in advance as the Vatican on Thursday abruptly canceled plans to broadcast the meeting with Biden live and denied press access.
 Vatican spokesman Matteo Bruni said the revised television plan reflected the virus protocol for all heads of state audiences, though he didn’t say why more robust live TV coverage had been initially scheduled and then canceled.